 The global energy system is complex and undergoing constant change, complicating the transition to a lower carbon future.
-Vermont Law School's Institute for Energy and the Environment engages with our partners such as Vermont Law's U.S. Asia Partnership for Environmental Law and our international fellows in Europe and Latin America, and international faculty and students in locations such as Havana, Cuba in order to broaden the reach of our educational experience and to learn from other region's experiences in the low carbon transition.
+Vermont Law School's Institute for Energy and the Environment engages with our partners such as our U.S. Asia Partnership for Environmental Law, our international fellows in Europe and Latin America, and international faculty and students in locations such as Havana, Cuba in order to broaden the reach of our educational program and to learn from other region's experiences in the low carbon transition.
 The Institute for Energy and the Environment welcomes students and scholars from across the globe and embraces the opportunity to build new international collaborations that help expedite our transition to a clean energy future.